Agoric/agoric-sdk/COVERAGE.md

 ## Reports

-Coverage reports for the current main branch (whose packages support `NESM`) are published by CI to: https://agoric-sdk-coverage.netlify.app
+Coverage reports for the current main branch (whose packages support `nesm`) are published by CI to: https://agoric-sdk-coverage.netlify.app

 You can create a report in any package (including the top-level directory):